zachary/awesome-ecommerce/README.md

 * [Redirection](https://wordpress.org/plugins/redirection/) - Redirection is a WordPress plugin to manage 301 redirections and keep track of 404 errors without requiring knowledge of Apache .htaccess files.
 * [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) - Improve your WordPress SEO: Write better content and have a fully optimized WordPress site using Yoast SEO plugin.
 * [Broken Link Checker](https://wordpress.org/plugins/broken-link-checker/) - This plugin will monitor your blog looking for broken links and let you know if any are found.

+#### SEO Tools
+* [SEO Analyzer](https://github.com/sethblack/python-seo-analyzer) - An SEO tool that analyzes the structure of a site, crawls the site, count words in the body of the site and warns of any general SEO related issues.
+* [Google Trends](https://github.com/pat310/google-trends-api) - An API layer on top of google trends.

 ## MobileAPP